Fort Nogent as it is now and where I enlisted in 1982

 Micheal had done one or two many ‘problems’ for his company to tolerate, and the third company Corporals and Sargents had landed one or two many blows as he had left to go to jail for him to remember them with any fondness.

 I found him curled up on his bed on the 3rd floor of his block with his face turned away from the world.
 Fabio, an ex Italian paratrooper who was in the room, and just looked at me and signed that all was not well.
 I went to Micheal and sat next to him.
 He was crying.
 So I got on the bed next to him and hugged him.
-We lay there for an hour or so and then I had to leave to be counted.
+We lay there for an hour as I listened to him sob quietly and worried about how he would be the next day.
+If he would make it through the night.
+I then had to leave to for the evening count.

 As I got up to leave I said to Fabio to make sure he is there in the morning.
 And motioned to the open windows and the ease with which a person could just walk out to their death.
 He nodded and I knew I could trust him with Micheals life.

-I then walked back along the cantonments, passing the companies getting ready to be counted and past the Captain of the Third and said to myself as I saluted – that if Micheal died tonight I would kill him.
+I then walked back along the cantonments, passing the companies getting ready to be counted and past the Captain of the Third.
+In what Nelson Mandela called the ‘searing white-hot heat of the crucible of life’ you make decisions as a human being that are based on your values.
+And as I saluted this officer I said to myself – that ‘if Micheal died tonight I would kill you.’

 After this event, I decided that the Legion and in particular the officer class of the Legion had broken any bonds of loyalty I had and I ‘wasn’t going to do this shit anymore.’